 The United manager dismissed speculation that the club would be adding to their squad in the upcoming January transfer window, citing a shortage of value for money in comparison to the targets available during the summer.

-When asked if he would be looking to strengthen the team in the winter, the Scot maintained: "No, the January transfer market has never been the best transfer market.
+"No, [there are no areas of the team we will be looking to strengthen]," the Scot maintained.
+"The January transfer market has never been the best transfer market.

 "That has been proven over the years with very few big transfers happening.
 All the big transfers happen in the summer."